 - Head Desk: Blackadder's reaction to Baldrick's, quite literally, denying everything — including that his name was Baldrick.

-- Hope Spot: In the Finale, just before being sent over the top all the guns go quiet and Darling wonders if the war has ended — 1914 to 1917.
+- In the last moments, just before being sent over the top, all the guns go quiet, and George, Baldrick and Darling all assume that the war must have ended:

 - Hope Sprouts Eternal: The ending.

-Come on, Baldrick, can't you be a bit more helpful?
+George: Come on, Baldrick, can't you be a bit more helpful?
 It's me!
-Baldrick: